Film academy reviewing Oscar campaigns after surprise nomination

+The review follows the shock nomination of British actress Andrea Riseborough for her performance in a film that has collected just US$27,000 at the box office.

-LOS ANGELES : Hollywood's film academy said on Friday it was reviewing this year's campaigns for Oscar nominations, a day after a media report raised questions about the surprise nod for British actress Andrea Riseborough.
+Hollywood's film academy said on Friday (Jan 27) it was reviewing this year's campaigns for Oscar nominations, a day after a media report raised questions about the surprise nod for British actress Andrea Riseborough.

 Media newsletter Puck reported on Thursday that the unexpected nomination had sparked questions about whether an aggressive campaign for Riseborough had violated lobbying rules set by the Academy of Motion Picture Arts and Sciences.